-Seven months after the sinking of a migrant-filled fishing trawler some 50 nautical miles off the extreme southwest end of Greece, the circumstances surrounding the maritime tragedy remain disputed and truth and justice elusive.
+Seven months after the sinking of a migrant-filled fishing trawler some 50 nautical miles off the southwest end of Greece, the circumstances surrounding the Pylos shipwreck remain disputed, and truth and justice elusive.

 The shipwreck of the “Adriana” has been painted as one of the Mediterranean’s deadliest wrecks involving irregular migrants.
 Some international media reports and special investigations claimed that more than 600 people died when the vessel overturned and sank, which means that a total of approximately 750 people would have been crammed into the vessel.
 Conversely, Greek authorities place the death toll at 82, which is based upon the actual number of bodies retrieved from the water.

-Reports by third parties highlight the conflicting account of events by Greek authorities and various institutions involved, as well as by the survivors themselves, making independent probes all the more important.
+Reports by third parties highlight the conflicting account of events by Greek authorities and various institutions involved, as well as by the survivors themselves, making independent probes into the Pylos shipwreck all the more important.

 Stemming from the discrepancies, human rights organizations such as Amnesty International and Human Rights Watch have called for the Greek government to make meaningful progress into investigations and to prosecute any officials indicted on charges of negligence or even intentional wrongdoing, in order to help avoid future deaths.